-uary 2, 2010 (In the 2 nuary 3, 2009 ds) Gross unrecognized tax benefits at beginning of year Gross increases in tax positions for current year \$ 690 40 \$ 355 335 Gross unrecognized tax benefits at end of year \$ 730 \$ 690
+January 1, 2011 2 uary 2, 2010 (In the ousand ls) Gross unrecognized tax benefits at beginning of year \$ 730 \$ 690 Gross increases in tax positions for current year 40 Gross decreases in tax positions taken in prior periods (622) Gross unrecognized tax benefits at end of year \$ 108 \$ 730

-As of January 2, 2010 and January 3, 2009, the Company reported total unrecognized tax benefits (including penalties and interest) of \$963,000 and \$891,000, respectively.
+As of January 1, 2011 and January 2, 2010, the Company reported total unrecognized tax benefits (including penalties and interest) of \$199,000 and \$963,000, respectively.
 If these amounts were to be recognized, the entire amount would impact the effective tax rate.
+During fiscal year 2010, the Company decreased the reserves related to uncertain income tax positions by \$622,000 due to the expiration of statutes of limitations of tax filings in foreign jurisdictions.
+As of January 1, 2011, the Company believes that it is reasonably possible that the liability for uncertain tax positions will decrease by \$124,000 within the next 12 months due to the expiration of the statute of limitations of tax filings in foreign jurisdictions.

 The Company or one of its subsidiaries files income tax returns in the U.S. federal jurisdiction, and various states and foreign jurisdictions.
 With few exceptions, the Company is no longer subject to U.S. federal, state and local, or non-U.S. income tax examinations by tax authorities for years before 2003.
-As of January 2, 2010, the Company has no income tax examinations in process.
+As of January 1, 2011, the Company has no income tax examinations in process.